-If you’re an anime fan and you’re not using Funimation, 2021 is the time to sign up.
+If you’re an anime fan and you’re not using Funimation, 2022 may not be the best time to sign up.
 In 2020, Sony’s Funimation branch purchased Crunchyroll, the undisputed king of anime subs, for $1.2 billion.
-At some point, Funimation will fully absorb Crunchyroll.
-Once that happens, Funimation will be the best legal source for both subs and dubs.
-Thankfully, Funimation is a world-class anime streaming service with an incredibly large catalog at an incredibly low price.

 Funimation is one of the largest anime streaming services in the US and worldwide.
 It’s also a major anime distribution and localization company.
 The service typically purchases the regional broadcast rights for Japanese anime and then does the hard work of dubbing that anime for non-Japanese audiences.
 Funimation is distinguished by what was its largest competitor, Crunchyroll, which as noted earlier Funimation now owns after a major purchase in 2020.